IuriiAksenov/MediaManager-MediaServerMongo/README.md

 # MediaManager-MediaServerMongo
-It's one of the part, that i have created (somewhere, didn't create) on c# course The architecture in the diagrams, in this repository.
-It's media server for media files on MongoDb with custom cahche.
-And Media Manager to manage user request to Mongo part or SQL part
+It's one of the part, that I have created on Veam AcedemyCc# course on 20.09.2017-15.12.2017.
+The architecture in the diagrams.
+It's media server for media files on MongoDb with custom cache.
+Media Manager manage user request to Mongo part or SQL part.

 ![ManagerMediaServer] https://github.com/YuriyAksenov/MediaManager-MediaServerMongo/blob/master/ManagerServer.png